inside

 • Only a small amount of maintenance is required.

-• The heat pump can be integrated immediately or later into a solar panel system including battery storage and/or into the Kermi Smart Home system and is therefore open to the future.
+• The heat pump can be integrated immediately or later into a solar panel system including battery storage and/or into the Kermi Smart Home system, and is therefore open to the future.

-Option 2 – Use heat from the groundwater
+Using heat from groundwater

 • Water/water heat pumps have the highest efficiency of all heat pumps.